DeuceEFI/Jaguar-Assembly-Manual/doc/0.6alpha/assembly_PS.md

 ## Power Supplies

-Orient the Jaguar Revision A3 board so that the U6 (MPX4100AP) silk screen is located to the left side and U3 will be in the upper left corner.
+Orient the Jaguar version 0.6-alpha board so that the U6 (MPX4250AC6U) silk screen is located to the left side and U3 will be in the upper left corner.
 You should not see any of the SMD components, they should be on the back side of the board.
 For the remainder of the assembly manual this will be how the Jaguar board should be oriented to install the through hole components.

 #### Install MCU Power Supply components
 **Step 7 :**
 /-- 337x260 img/mcu_power_supply.png "Install MCU power supply components" --/

- 1. **U3** *(LM2937ET-5.0)* Install this component from the Through Hole side with the heatsink facing away from the center of the board.
+ 1. **U3** *(LM2940ET-5.0)* Install this component from the Through Hole side with the heatsink facing away from the center of the board.
  2. **C15** *(0.1µF)*
  3. **C17** *(0.1µF)*
  4. **C13** *(10µF)* Polarised tantalum capacitor; Make sure that it is oriented so that the positive lead is towards the bottom of the board.